 Flourite - Flourite, made by Sea-Chem, is a type of porous clay gravel that is excellent for use in planted aquariums.
 Unlike regular gravel substrate, however, flourite is lightweight and does not compact easily.
 This type of substrate can be more expensive than sand and gravel but it never needs to be replaced - it should last throughout the entire life of your aquarium.
 Flourite can also be mixed with gravel, sand, and other types of substrate to provide your plants with healthy nutrients.
 If you plan to use flourite alone as the substrate in your planted tank you will only need about one pound per gallon.
 Flourite should be rinsed thoroughly prior to adding it to the aquarium because, though it typically doesn't contain any chemical coating or treatment, it can be very dusty at first.

 Eco-Complete - Eco-Complete, by Carib-Sea, is a high-quality substrate specially formulated to provide plants with over 25 essential nutrients.
 This substrate introduces live heterotrophic bacteria into your tank to help break down waste into a substance your plants can use as food.
 Eco-Complete is ready to use right out of the bag - it does not need to be rinsed and it conditions your water immediately.
 Though somewhat more expensive than other types of substrate, Eco-Complete contains all the nutrients your plants need, so it eliminates the need for adding laterite or fertilizing your plants with root tabs.
 This type of substrate is available in several colors and is perfectly sized to encourage plant growth.
 In our opinion, the convenience of not having to rinse this substrate offsets the price.
+I use Eco-Complete in all of my planted tanks and I couldn't be more satisfied with the results.
+Get the best price for Eco-Complete here.

 How to Use Substrate in a Planted Tank